saskymiika/garbagecollector/js_DOM_manipulation_library/README.md

 # Custom JavaScript library for DOM manipulation.
-## This library is a work in progress and will be updated frequently or when ever I get new ideas of usefull features
+## This library is a work in progress.

 ### How to use: